-Hands-on game design workshops will introduce concept like game design, level design, character design, and play design.
-You will learn about game art, modeling, and game engines.
-In order to achieve effective games, you will learn about testing on playability, fun, and/or educational value at an early stage, so that you can steer the experience and appeal of games.
-Since game development requires collaboration of a team of developers with different expertise form different disciplines, also the roles in multidisciplinary teams are discussed.
+In this summer school, you will learn to think critically about games.
+You will be introduced to concepts like game design, level design, character design and play design.
+You will learn about game art, modeling and game engines.
+You will learn about testing on playability, fun, and/or educational value at an early stage, so that you can steer the experience and appeal of games.
+We will also discuss the role of multidisciplinary teams since game development requires collaboration of a team of developers with different expertise from different disciplines.

-The aim of the course is to provide the students experience and an understanding of various aspects in the design and development of games.
-The students get hands-on experience in designing and programming of games.
+The aim of the course is to provide you with experience and an understanding of important aspects in the design and development of games.
+You will obtain hands-on experience in the designing and programming of games.

-There are ca. 8 hours of contact per day.
-These include lectures, workshops, demo\\\'s and discussion.
+There are about eight contact hours per day.
+These include lectures, workshops, demo's and discussion.

 Due to high demand on student housing we are currently fully booked.

 If you wanted to book housing with us you can contact email@example.com and be added to a waiting list.
 However, we cannot guarantee a room will be available and therefore we strongly advise to arrange accommodation yourself.
 Some suggestions can be found here: https://utrechtsummerschool.nl/housing/hotel-accommodation